gabrielmccoll/qmk_firmware/keyboards/planck/keymaps/gabrielmccoll/readme.md

-# my Adjusted Layout with TapDance
+# Based on Ben Vallack